 - Can I proof 100% rye loaf in the fridge overnight?

 - Shaping the spongy dough feels impossible

 Where do I found whole rye flour?

 To bake a 100% rye sourdough, you need whole grain rye flour.
 Whole rye flour is rich in fiber & nutrients because the whole rye kernel is used in milling.
 Whole rye flour is coarse and sandy.
 This type of flour does not only bring you health benefits but also builds the texture of the rye dough a certain kind.
-Light rye flour will only give you a dense loaf.
+Light rye or medium rye flour will only give you a dense loaf.

 Usually, you come across three different kinds of rye flour: light, medium & dark rye flour.
 This may be a bit misleading to someone new to rye flour as dark rye flour is not actually “dark” in color.
 The difference is the amount of bran left in the flour after processing.
 Light rye flour has been usually sifted twice to remove the bran and germ, whole rye has all of the goodies.